nickatnight/tivix-assignment/docs/project.rst

 minimum, display all posts on the homepage, view details of all posts when clicked, create a post, and edit a post.
 All of which I have satisfied :D

+Goal 2 - Receive job offer.

+My second goal is to write such clean code and documentation that Tivix will offer me a Python/Django Software Engineering position.

 Lessons Learned
 ---------------